laurakond/Stitch-Art-Guides-pp4/README.md

 </details>

 ### General resources:
-Whilst working on this project I relied on Django documentation and other resources to deepen my knowledge and gain a better understanding how to build a full-stack website.
+Whilst working on this project, I relied on Django documentation and other resources to deepen my knowledge and gain a better understanding of how to build a full-stack website.

 <details>
 <summary>ERD & flowcharts</summary>